AndroidLion48/InventoryApp/README.md

 Introduction
 ------------

-This app is an stater code for an Inventory tracking app.
+This app is an Inventory tracking app.
 Demos how to add, update, sell, and delete items from the local database.
-This app demonstrated
-the use of Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.
+This app demonstrates the use of Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.

 The app also leverages [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel), [LiveData](https://developer.android.com/topic/libraries/architecture/livedata),